 Cytoplasmic and Evolutionary Genetics

-The research group of Dr. Stephan Greiner "Cytoplasmic and Evolutionary Genetics" focuses on molecular and mechanistic aspects of plant evolution.
-We concentrate predominately on the role of cytoplasmic genetic elements (plastids and mitochondria) in speciation processes.
+The research group of Dr. Stephan Greiner focuses on molecular and mechanistic aspects of plant evolution.
+We concentrate on the role of cytoplasmic genetic elements (the organelle genomes of chloroplasts and mitochondria) in plant adaptation and speciation.

 The model organism Oenothera (evening primrose) is used to elucidate the influence of the cytoplasmic genetic elements (plastids and mitochondria) on breeding relevant traits and to study mechanism of asexual inheritance.[less]

 The model organism Oenothera (evening primrose) is used to elucidate the influence of the cytoplasmic genetic elements (plastids and mitochondria) on breeding relevant traits and to study mechanism of asexual inheritance.

 Organelle genomes play an important role in local adaption of plants to diverse environments.
 This is exemplified by chloroplast genotype distribution that follows ecological niches shaped by environmental factors such as solar radiation or precipitation.
 Obviously, environmental changes, for example resulting from global warming, have huge effects on organelle genome evolution and function.